bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 64°
 - moderate rain
 - 85% humidity
-- 11 mph wind
+- 14 mph wind

-No precipitation in the past 24 hours
+1.5 inches of rain in the past 24 hours

 ## Temperature Comparison